psychoanalytic psychotherapy association training

 how to apply

 If you are considering training with the PPA, please email Lydia Hortyn, the PPA Training Coordinator, (PPAtraining@bpf-psychotherapy.org.uk), who will put you in contact with a PPA Advisor (a member of the PPA Training Committee).
+Before contacting the PPA Training Coordinator, please ensure you have carefully read the information on the PPA pages of the bpf website including the entry requirements.

 PPA Advisors can help you prepare to apply, as well as answer questions about the structure, content and cost of the training.
 If your enquiry is at an early stage, the PPA Advisor can offer guidance with regard to the next steps to consider, including how to find an approved training therapist.